Poseidon-I/HypixelSBInVanillaMC/README.md

 # Install the plugin
 Go to the [releases](https://github.com/Poseidon-I/HypixelSBInVanillaMC/releases) page and download the latest version.
-Install it into your server once downloaded.
+Install it into your server by dragging it into the `plugins` folder once downloaded.
+**REQUIRES SPIGOT OR PAPER**

 ## Info About Items, Mobs, & Gameplay Changes
 Check out the Wiki [here](https://github.com/Poseidon-I/HypixelSBInVanillaMC/wiki) (work-in-progress)